·

 side view of bundt cake drizzled with caramel icing.

-• Be careful when you’re greasing the Bundt pan.
+• Be careful and very through when you’re greasing the Bundt pan.
 These pans have many detailed shapes, so you need to get every small spot covered with butter and flour or use a baking spray with flour.
-Doing this helps your cake come out easily without sticking.

 • Making caramel can be tough when it’s humid out because the extra moisture in the air messes with the texture.
 It’s best to try making your cake on a day that’s not so humid for the best caramel.

-• For those baking at higher altitudes, small adjustments can make a big difference in how your cake turns out.
-If you’re unsure of the changes to make, check out this helpful guide on high-altitude baking to make sure your Bundt cake rises perfectly.
+• For those baking at higher altitudes, check out this helpful guide on high-altitude baking to make sure your Bundt cake rises perfectly.

 • Keep an eye on your sugar when heating it to make caramel.
-It can burn fast, so keep stirring and watch for it to turn light brown.
-If it gets too dark, it’ll make your caramel taste bitter.
+If it gets too dark, it will be bitter… and so will you!

-• Getting the caramel icing at just the right thickness means heating it to 238°F. If you don’t have a thermometer to check the temperature, look for it to reach the softball stage.
+• Getting the caramel icing at just the right thickness means heating it to 238°F. If you don’t have a thermometer to check the temperature, look for it to reach the soft ball stage.
 This is when a little bit of the icing dropped in cold water forms a soft ball.
+If your icing is too runny, you didn’t hit the right temperature!

 • The more you beat the icing, the thicker it gets.
 For a thin glaze, just beat it for a couple of minutes.
 If you want it thick enough to pipe onto the cake, keep beating for 5-7 minutes until it’s just how you want it.